CyberFlameGO/svnpython/Doc/library/bz2.rst

 :mod:`bz2` --- Compression compatible with :program:`bzip2`
 ===========================================================

 .. module:: bz2
-   :synopsis: Interface to compression and decompression routines compatible with bzip2.
+   :synopsis: Interface to compression and decompression routines
+              compatible with bzip2.
 .. moduleauthor:: Gustavo Niemeyer <niemeyer@conectiva.com>
 .. sectionauthor:: Gustavo Niemeyer <niemeyer@conectiva.com>

-.. versionadded:: 2.3

 This module provides a comprehensive interface for the bz2 compression library.
 It implements a complete file interface, one-shot (de)compression functions, and